 How Does Breathwork Affect The Autonomic Nervous System?

 Engaging in controlled breathing exercises can signal the body to relax and unwind.
-This shift helps counteract the effects of chronic stress that often keep us trapped in a heightened state of alertness and tension.1,2,3,4
+Practiced routinely, this shift can help counteract the effect of chronic stress that often keeps us trapped in a heightened state of alertness and tension.1,2,3,4

 Benefits of Stress Reduction and Breathwork for Heart Health